 Our Organic Hops

-The family grew about 20 hectares of hops at Marden for over 80 years.
-From the late 1970's onwards however, this rapidly reduced as the hop gardens reached the end of their lives and replacement became uneconomic, a situation mirrored throughout the English industry.
-This occurred as a result of a switch in consumption from traditional British beers to lagers and wine, the increasing size and global nature of the brewers and the demise of The Hop Marketing Board.
+The family grew about 20 hectares of hops at Marden for more than 80 years.
+From the late 1970's onwards however, this rapidly reduced as the hop gardens reached the end of their lives and replacement became uneconomic; this situation was mirrored throughout the English industry and occurred as a result of a switch in consumption from traditional British beers to lagers and wine, the increasing size and global nature of the brewers and the demise of The Hop Marketing Board.

-In 1988, we were approached by a Scottish brewer wanting to develop an organic beer, and persuaded to embark on the organic adventure we have lived with ever since; our one hectare of organic hops was planted in The Summerhouse hop garden that year, and we have never looked back.
+In 1988, we were approached by a Scottish brewer wanting to develop an organic beer and persuaded to embark on the organic adventure we have lived ever since; our one hectare of organic hops was planted in The Summerhouse hop garden that year, and we have never looked back.

 At the time, we were regarded as terminally insane by pretty well everyone, an opinion reflected in the fact that until 2006, we remained the country's only organic hop producer; we are still the only organic producer of traditional ‘tall' hops.
 During this period, hop production in the UK has fallen from about 8500 hectares to about 1000; in the parish of Marden we are the only survivor from over one hundred growers.

 Hops don't have many pests and diseases but all are totally destructive!
-The Wye Target variety that we chose deliberately to grow under organic management is resistant to powdery mildew and that scourge of the English hop industry, verticillium wilt.
-We have learned to control the damson hop aphid and the two spotted spider mite using soap sprays applied in the rain.
-This will drown 75% of the pests and the abundant numbers of predators clear up the remainder.
+The Wye Target variety that we chose deliberately to grow under organic management is moderately resistant to powdery mildew and resistant that scourge of the English hop industry, verticillium wilt.
+We have learned to control the damson hop aphid and the two spotted spider mite using soap sprays applied in the rain which will drown 75% of the pests whilst the abundance of insect predators clear up the remainder.
 Downy mildew is controlled by dusting the dormant plants with Bordeaux mixture.

-We maintain fertility in the soil by growing red clover between the plants over the winter; this fixes it's own nitrogen, and is chopped into the soil in the early summer; the nitrogen fixed in it's root system is released to the rapidly growing hops.
-This clover has the dual purpose of attracting predators into the hop garden in time to help control the major pest, the damson hop aphid.
-Further fertility is imported in the form of wool waste from organic sheep flocks, dung from a local organic beef producer and seaweed extracts that are sprayed onto the growing crop.
+We maintain fertility in the soil by growing field beans between the plants over the winter; these fix their own nitrogen, and are chopped into the soil in the spring as a green manure to be replaced with a white mustard crop.
+This has the dual purpose of attracting non-pest aphids into the hop garden so that the predator numbers build up in preparation for the main course of hop aphids, and of providing another green manure crop to incorporate.
+Further fertility is imported in the form of composted farm yard, and pelletised chicken manure from organic herds and flocks.
+Seaweed extracts are sprayed onto the growing crop.

 How we do it